pcafrica/advanced_programming_2023-2024/lectures/07/07-c++_stl2_move.md

 C++ provides three common clocks:

 - **`std::chrono::system_clock`**: Represents the system-wide real-time clock.
-It's suitable for measuring absolute time.
+It's suitable for measuring absolute time (can change if the user changes the time on the host machine).
 - **`std::chrono::steady_clock`**: Represents a steady clock that never goes backward.
 It's suitable for measuring time intervals and performance measurements.
 - **`std::chrono::high_resolution_clock`**: Represents a high-resolution clock with the smallest possible tick duration.
 It's often used for precise timing.